-The town of Taupo has everything you'll need for a relaxing stay - thermal hot pools and spas; walking trails; lake cruises; and even world-class golf courses.
-A diverse range of boutique shops, craft studios and cafes line the shaded streets where parking is free - encouraging visitors to spend more than a passing hour or two here.
+The compact town overlooks Lake Taupo.
+A number of cafes and restaurants enjoy lakeside views that offer an ideal retreat for lunch and dinner.
+A diverse range of craft studios, outdoor stores and souvenir shops along with cafes line the streets encouraging visitors to spend more than a passing hour or two here.
 Taupo Accommodation is plentiful, with many hotels and lodges offering splendid views of the snow-capped volcanoes of Tongariro National Park.

 Geothermal Attractions - Feel the Heat!